List of DC Comics characters: L: Lesla-Lar

-Lesla-Lar is a supervillain in the DC Universe.
+Lesla-Lar is a fictional character appearing in American comic books published by DC Comics.
 A foe of the Silver Age Supergirl, the character first appeared in Action Comics #279 (August 1961).

 Lesla-Lar is a Kryptonian scientist from the shrunken city of Kandor.
 Jealous of Supergirl's fame and life, Lesla-Lar invents a device that causes Supergirl to lose her powers and takes the role of Supergirl for herself.
 She is able to convince Superman that she is Supergirl, and secretly meets with Lex Luthor to convince him to kill Superman.
 However, Krypto realizes that Lesla-Lar is an imposter and manages to send her back to Kandor.

 Lesla-Lar returns in Action Comics #297 (1963), where she releases Kryptonian criminals Dru-Zod, Jax-Ur, and Kru-El from the Phantom Zone and enlists their help to recover a cache of Kryptonian weapons.
 After finding the cache, Kru-El tests one of the weapons on Lesla-Lar, disintegrating her.

 Lesla-Lar's final appearance in pre-Crisis continuity is in The Superman Family #206 (1981).
 After her body was disintegrated by Kru-El, her intelligence survived in a disembodied state.
 The process has affected her sanity, as she now believes she and Supergirl are sisters.
 Lesla-Lar possesses Supergirl's body, but she manages to regain control and force out Lesla-Lar, dispersing her.

 Lesla-Lar is reintroduced in the 2025 series Supergirl, where her jealousy of Supergirl is left unaltered.
 She invents a device that teleports herself and her Kryptonian rabbit Kandy out of Kandor and enlarges them to normal size.
 Having gained superpowers from Earth's yellow sun, Lesla-Lar intends to replace Supergirl as the hero of Midvale and hypnotizes her foster parents, Jeremiah and Eliza Danvers, into believing that she is Supergirl.
 Following a series of battles with Supergirl, Lesla-Lar reconciles with her and joins her in heroism, taking the name Luminary.

+Lesla-Lar in other media

+A variant of Lesla-Lar appears in Superman & Lois, portrayed by Stacey Farber.
+Born Irma Sayres, Leslie Larr is the personal assistant and enforcer of Morgan Edge/Tal-Rho who had gone through the X-Krpytonite experiments that got her to host a Kryptonian spirit which enabled her to gain Kryptonian abilities.